pretix/pretix-docs/docs/guides/widget.md

 Thus, we strongly suggest that you use SSL/HTTPS for the page that includes the widget.
 Initiatives such as [Let's Encrypt](https://letsencrypt.org/) allow you to obtain a SSL certificate free of charge.

-pretix will use SSL for all data transferred from the widget even if you include the widget a non-SSL site.
+pretix will use SSL for all data transferred from the widget even if you embed the widget on a non-SSL site.
 However, if you are **not** using SSL for your site, it is possible for a man-in-the-middle attacker to make malicious changes to the widget.
 Using SSL for data transfers is standard practice now.
 Your customers may only trust your website if their browser displays the secure lock icon :fa3-lock: while they are accessing it.

-If your website does **not** use SSL, the checkout process will open in a new tab in your user's browsers.
+If your website does **not** use SSL, the checkout process will open in a new browser tab for your users.
 If you are confident that you have a good reason for **not** using SSL, you can override this behavior with the `skip-ssl-check` attribute:

 ```